bedrockio/export-html/README.md

 This is a simple Docker container that runs a JSON API service that allows HTML to be converted to PDF or PNG/JPG images.
 This service accomplishes this by using a [Chrome headless browser](https://github.com/GoogleChrome/puppeteer) to ensure full rendering capabilities on par with Google Chrome.

-_Security Note: This is intended to run as a micro service - not directly exposed to the public internet_
+_Security Note: This is intended to run as a micro service - do not directly expose to the public internet_

 ## Usage